 Submitting / Release

 Finally, there comes the day when the app is alive and ready to be introduced to its users.
 In order to be submitted to the App Store, it needs to join the iOS developer program.
 Apple reserves the right to review and approve the app before it can go live.
 In any case, it is advisable to plan around a week or so to have the information reviewed and approved by Apple.
-If the app is used for commercial purposes, the additional step to submission via filling in short surveys will be included in the process and will need the separate approval which is usually expected within a day.
+If the app is used for commercial purposes, the additional step to submission via filling in short surveys will be included in the process and will need separate approval which is usually expected within a day.
 The process of the app release in the App Store takes a few steps, including configuring the code, creating a profile, creating a listing, then submitting it through Xcode for certification.
-It might involve a few fixes and re-submissions, so it is helpful for iOS developer to know the ways and what to expect.
+It might involve a few fixes and re-submissions, so it is helpful for iOS developers to know the ways and what to expect.

-As you can see, the way, which a mobile application goes through, is quite complex and includes a variety of steps ensuring its functionality, beauty and quality of performance.
+As you can see, the way, which a mobile application goes through, is quite complex and includes a variety of steps ensuring its functionality, beauty, and quality of performance.
 Don’t miss our next articles that will provide deeper insights into each of the stages as well as tools and tips for better design and development process.

 Originally written for Tubik Blog